-As senior contracts administrator for Eaton Aerospace, Lesley Smith ’16 regularly navigates issues relating to intellectual property, liability and indemnity.
+Before joining Northrup Grumman, Visutsiri was a senior contracts manager for Eaton Aerospace, where she regularly navigated issues relating to intellectual property, liability and indemnity.
 Despite the courses and certifications she earned in the field, along with a decade of work experience, she found herself seeking mastery of the finer points of contract law.

-Students customize their curriculum or pursue one of six specializations: Corporate Law, Criminal Law, Cybersecurity & Data Privacy Law, Entertainment Law, Intellectual Property and International Business Law.
-Smith’s specialization in Intellectual Property, with courses including Patent Law and Trademark Law, has allowed her to take more initiative in her workplace, creating a more effective department overall.
+Students customize their curriculum or pursue one of six specializations: Business Law, Criminal Justice, Cybersecurity & Data Privacy, Entertainment & New Media Law, Environmental & Natural Resources Law and Intellectual Property Law.
+Visutsiri’s specialization in Intellectual Property, with courses including Patent Law and Trademark Law, allowed her to take more initiative in her workplace, creating a more effective department overall.